-- 1) Total income comprises the income in the formula for the cost to income ratio. - 2) Total operating expenses comprise the cost in the formula for the cost to income ratio. - 3) Capital adequacy ratio has been calculated both in accordance with Credit Institutions Act Sect 9-10 and EU Capital Requirement Regulation (CRR).
-For calculation of credit risk exposure amount in Retail, Danske Mortgage Bank Plc applies internal rating based model (IRB) and otherwise standard method.
-For calculation of risk exposure amount in operational risk, it applies standard method. - 4) Impairment on loans and receivables includes impairment losses, reversals of them, write-offs and recoveries. (-) net loss positive. - 5) Comparison figures are annualized.
+1) Total income comprises the income in the formula for the cost to income ratio.

+2) Total operating expenses comprise the cost in the formula for the cost to income ratio.

+3) Capital adequacy ratio has been calculated both in accordance with Credit Institutions Act Sect 9-10 and EU Capital Requirement Regulation (CRR).
+For calculation of credit risk exposure amount in Retail, Danske Mortgage Bank Plc applies internal model (IRB) and otherwise standard method.
+For calculation of risk exposure amount in operational risk, it applies standard method.

+4) Impairment on loans and receivables includes impairment losses, reversals of them, write-offs and recoveries. (-) net loss positive.